MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 Place, where results are stored.

 ## Input file format
-The input file has to contain these three parts:
+The input file consists of several Graph information boxes.
+Each Graph box has to contain these three parts:
-- graph class information (optional)
+- graph information (optional)
-- graph class size
+- graph size
 - cubic graphs of given size in adjacency lists format

 ### Graph class information (optional)
-In the beginning of a file you can include some information out the graph class located in the file using curly brackets.
+You can include some information about the current graph first.
-You can include multiple lines of information but each of them has to start and end with curly brackets.
+You can include multiple lines of information, but it is recommended to start and end each of them with curly brackets.
+Actually any line of text should be fine unless it is a line consisting of three numbers (without those brackets), because our program checks whether there are three numbers in single line to detect the start of adjacency lists.
-The output file will then begin with the information you provided in curly brackets.
+In the output file the graph will then begin with the information you provided in curly brackets.
+You can also write some information about the whole graph class before you start describing the first graph (program thinks that this information belongs to the first graph)
 This part is optional and can be omitted.
 Example: